 Did the Jews Discover America?

-As the darkness of the Medieval Inquisition swept through Spain in 1492, an explorer prepared to embark on an expedition that would change the world.
-Recorded in personal diaries, some of the details of his voyage appeared in a book titled The Book of Prophecies.
-Published around 1501 the book is a collection of the author’s writing, spiritual insights, prophetic statements, and a passion for Israel.
+Did the Jews Discover America?
+As the darkness of the Medieval Inquisition swept through Spain in 1492, a momentous, history-changing event took place.
+Recorded in personal diaries, some of the details of this event became part of a relatively unknown book titled The Book of Prophecies.
+Published around 1501 the book is a collection of the author’s writing, favorite passages, deep spiritual insights, prophetic statements, and a passion for Israel.
 I was astounded when I discovered The Book of Prophecies.
+I’ve heard of the author all my life but never—I mean never—knew that he published such a book.

-Christopher Columbus wrote this book in the late fifteenth century during the Inquisition, a scourge that spread through Spain and Europe.
+The author is Christopher Columbus.
+He wrote this book in the late fifteenth century during the terrible events of the Inquisition.
+This scourge spread through Spain and other parts of Europe.
 People were tormented, burned at the stake, and expelled from the country.
-The Jewish population, which had multiplied considerably in European countries, was particularly terrorized.
-Jewish conversos (converts) were arrested, tortured until they confessed to being heretics, then executed.1
+No one was targeted more heavily than the Jewish population, which had multiplied considerably over the centuries in these European countries.
+Jewish conversos (converts) were arrested and accused of not being true Christians.
+They often didn’t know who their accusers were; evidence could be presented in secret.
+They were tortured until they confessed to being heretics, and then they were executed.1

 But it was a dangerous time for all Jews, even favored ones.
-The voyage was originally scheduled for later in 1492, but an edict had been signed demanding the expulsion of all Jews by August 2, 1492, Tish B’Av, the Jewish day of mourning.
+Historians note that the voyage was originally scheduled for later in 1492.
+The Inquisition overshadowed all plans.
+An edict had been signed demanding the expulsion of all Jews by August 2, 1492, Tish B’Av, the Jewish day of mourning.

-Columbus gathered his crew, boarded his three ships that night, and set sail for the New World on August 3, 1492.
-With this action, Christopher Columbus obeyed the edict along with almost 300,000 fellow Jews.
+Columbus gathered his crew, boarded his ships that night, and set sail for the new world on August 3, 1492.
+With his action, Christopher Columbus obeyed the edict along with almost 300,000 fellow Jews.

 Chosen for a Mission